arvindr9/ml-workshop/ml-workshop-4-8-18.md

 Estimated time to complete this lab: **60** minutes.

 <a name="Exercise1"></a>
-## Exercise1: Create a Machine Learning experiment
+## Exercise 1: Create a Machine Learning experiment

 The first step in employing Azure Machine Learning Studio is to create a Machine Learning Studio workspace and an experiment to go in it.
 In this exercise, you'll get a machine-learning experiment up and running in Azure Machine Learning Studio.